Skip to Main Content

 Description:

-The NHERI Summer Institute is a free program for early-career faculty, NHERI Graduate Student Council, K-12 educators from the San Antonio area, engineers, social scientists, and researchers to learn more about the Natural Hazards Engineering Research Infrastructure (NHERI) community.
-During the three-day Institute, participants will have opportunities to meet with NHERI site representatives, K-12 educators, NSF CAREER Awardees, and a program director from the National Science Foundation (NSF).
+The NHERI Summer Institute is a free event for early-career faculty, NHERI Graduate Student Council, K-12 educators from the San Antonio area, engineers, social scientists, and researchers to learn more about the Natural Hazards Engineering Research Infrastructure (NHERI) community.
+During the three-day Institute participants will have opportunities to meet with NHERI site representatives, K-12 educators, NSF CAREER Awardees, and a program director from the National Science Foundation.
 This creates a platform to discuss research grant proposal ideas and potential partnerships.

-The Summer Institute will host representatives from the 10 universities and 11 NHERI sites.
-Selected in-person attendees will meet with representatives.
-Please visit the website to learn more and apply!
+The Summer Institute will host representatives from the 11 universities and 12 NHERI sites.
+Selected in-person attendees will meet with representatives and learn about:

 Recently updated.accepts non-us citizensopportunity